 - Proposed: Purpose: Outdoor dining areas are encouraged for all restaurants and businesses serving food and drinks.
-The following standards shall apply to all outdoor dining areas: - (A) Outdoor dining areas shall be adjacent to their tenant space. - (B) Outdoor dining shall be accessed through the primary tenant space. - (C) The dining area shall be enclosed by a fence or wall enclosure that is complementary to the architecture of the primary structure and shall be no less than 30 inches and no more than four (4) feet tall. - (D) Shall maintain a minimum five (5) foot sidewalk around the perimeter of the outdoor dining that leads to entrances, parking, or other points of interest for pedestrians. - (E) Landscaping in the form of planter beds, large pots, hanging baskets, or the like shall be incorporated.
+The following standards shall apply to all outdoor dining areas: - (A) Outdoor dining areas shall be adjacent to their occupied space. - (B) Outdoor dining shall be accessed through the primary occupied space. - (C) The dining area shall be enclosed by a fence or wall enclosure that is complementary to the architecture of the primary structure and shall be no less than 30 inches and no more than four (4) feet tall. - (D) Shall maintain a minimum five (5) foot sidewalk around the perimeter of the outdoor dining area that leads to entrances, parking, or other points of interest for pedestrians.

+(E) Landscaping in the form of planter beds, large pots, hanging baskets, or the like shall be incorporated, subject to the approval of the Zoning Administrator.